solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 **Learning***: TDD works well within small dogmatic groups but is too difficult to pull off at scale.
 I have not found a large shop that does it, nor do I practice anymore.*

 An essential attribute to a document is clarity.
 Writing requires an editing process, sometimes ongoing for weeks to achieve transparency.
 More so, it is when the content resonates with the reader.
-Connecting with an audience is the goal, so I will attempt to piece together a shortlist of what and how.
+Connecting with an audience is the goal, so I will piece together a shortlist of what and how.

-## The list of what
+## The List of What

-Of my writes that went the farthest, they were intensively exhaustive in a practice of technical craft.
+Of my entries that went the farthest, they were intensively exhaustive in a practice of technical craft.
 Here are a few specific content qualities I noticed.

 ```
-**Content qualities that place on Hacker News**
+**Content qualities that place on Hacker News:**

 - To the point, best attempt at clarity in thinking to writing
 - Seeks truth through practice, data, or first-hand experience